Package pygeodesy :: Module osgr

 • Osgr - Optional class to return the OSGR coordinate (Osgr) or None.

-• Osgr_kwds - Optional, additional Osgr keyword arguments, ignored if Osgr is None.
+• name_Osgr_kwds - Optional name=NN (str) and optional, additional Osgr keyword arguments, ignored if Osgr is None.

 Returns: